+The difference between premolars and molars are slight but important.
 The main distinctions between premolar and molar teeth are in their size and shape.
-While a molar has four cusps or points, a premolar has only two.
-Molars are also significantly larger than their bicuspid neighbors.
+While a molar has four cusps or points, a premolar has two to three.
+While premolars are larger and wider than your more narrow canine teeth and have a flat surface area, molars are significantly larger than their bicuspid neighbors.

+Do children have premolars?
+Do premolars fall out like their other baby teeth?
 If you were to go looking for bicuspids in your child's mouth, you likely wouldn't find them.
 Baby teeth, also called deciduous teeth, do not have premolars.
 Instead, in the places where adults have premolars, children have what dentists call first molars.
-Once these fall out, they are replaced by premolars.
+Once these fall out, they are replaced by permanent premolars.

 As far as when premolars grow in, they’re likely to show up between the ages of 10-12, with the first premolars showing up from the ages of 10-11, and the second premolars showing up from the ages of 10-12, according to The Cleveland Clinic.

 Caring for your premolars is no different than caring for the rest of your teeth.
 Brush twice daily with fluoride toothpaste, which can help strengthen the enamel of these chewing-focused teeth.
 Also, clean between your teeth daily with an interdental device like floss to remove plaque.